Niki266/2D-Game-Project/README.md

 ## How to Play

 1. Download the Project or Clone the repository
 2. You can directly open index.html by double-clicking it

-3. Play and enjoy the game!
+🎨 **Fire up the game and let the fun begin!**

 ## 🧩 Customization